Suicide in the United Kingdom

-In 2023, there were 7,055 deaths in the UK officially registered as suicide, equating to an average of 19 suicides a day.
-6,069 of these registered suicides were in England and Wales, marking the highest suicide rate in England and Wales since 1999.
-In Scotland there were 792 probable suicides in 2023, an increase of 30 suicides on the year prior in Scotland.
-In Northern Ireland there were 221 suicide deaths registered in 2023.
+In 2024, there were 7,147 deaths in the UK officially registered as suicide, equating to an average of 20 suicides a day.
+6,190 of these registered suicides were in England and Wales, marking the highest suicide rate in England and Wales since 1999.
+In Scotland there were 704 probable suicides in 2024.
+In Northern Ireland there were 290 suicide deaths registered in 2024.
 Suicide is the biggest killer of men under the age of 50 in the UK.

 Governmental and other organisations have created different initiatives to attempt to prevent suicides in the country, including the establishment of a new post, Parliamentary Under Secretary of State (Mental Health, Inequalities and Suicide Prevention).

 Definition

 The Office for National Statistics defines suicide as deaths from intentional self-harm (where a coroner has given a suicide conclusion or made it clear in the narrative conclusion that the deceased intended to end their own life) and events of undetermined intent (mainly deaths where a coroner has given an open conclusion) in people aged 15 and over, and also (since 2016) deaths from intentional self-harm in children aged 10 to 14.
 This definition will include more deaths than the definition used in other countries.